xjzhaang/microgrooves-analysis/README.md

 # Microgroove Movie Analysis

-This repository contains code and resources for the analysis of microgroove movies, organized into four main folders: `preprocessing`, `segmentation`, `classification`, and `tracking`.
+This repository contains code and resources for the analysis of microgroove movies, organized into five main folders: `preprocessing`, `segmentation`, `classification`, `tracking` and `analysis`.

 The workflow segments microgrooves and nuclei, then performs classification to distinguish between caged and uncaged nuclei in every frame of a movie.
 Finally, it opens a windowless Fiji and performs tracking on the nuclei through a Jython TrackMate script using Kalman filters.